lilymtle/oshawa-connect/README.md

             <summary>August 27, 2025</summary>
             <ul>
                 <li>
                     I am back!
-I took a bit of a break after I finished studying a two weeks ago.
+I took a bit of a break after I finished studying about two weeks ago.
 If you're reading this, I want to remind you that it's okay to take a break and that your mental health and wellness are super important.
                 </li>
                 <li>
                     Updated the business data and Map component so that the key names match Leaflet's LatLngExpression.